-In addition to their light weight, the rods collapse to only 15 1/8", so they will easily fit completely within a modest daypack.
+In addition to their light weight, the rod collapses to only 15 1/8", so it will easily fit completely within a modest daypack.
 A fishing rod doesn't get much more convenient than that.

 The nonskid on the grip is also quite a bit different than on other rods.
 For the Kiyotaki it is applied in bands that give the impression of the thread wraps used to provide a nonskid finish on traditional bamboo tanago rods.

 The lillian is attached by the same type of swivel mechanism found on the high end Daiwa tenkara rods.
 The rods are small, but they are not lacking in features.